About Morikami’s New Year’s Celebration

 - Do you provide wheelchairs for guests?

 Unfortunately, we are unable to provide wheelchairs for guests at Oshogatsu.
 We encourage guests in need of wheelchairs to bring their own on festival days.

 - Do you accept credit cards at Oshogatsu?

-Credit cards are accepted at admissions, the food & beverage ticket station, the Museum Store and the Cornell Café.
+Credit cards are accepted at admissions, the food & beverage ticket station, and the Museum Store.
 However, the cash only lines move more quickly than the credit lines as our credit card machines rely on remote satellite signal.
 We suggest bringing plenty of cash or using one of the on-site ATM machines.
-There are two located on site and indicated in the event program map.
+There are three located on site and indicated in the event program map.